Julia Chan

 Julia Chan (also known as Julia Taylor Ross) is an English actress and presenter.

-She is best known for her roles as Dr. Maggie Lin in the CTV series Saving Hope (2012–2017), as a co-host of the first two seasons of The Great Canadian Baking Show (2017–2019), and as Pepper Smith in The CW series Katy Keene (2020).
-In a notable film role, she played Sophia in the 2011 horror film, Silent House.
+Her television roles include Dr. Maggie Lin in the CTV series Saving Hope (2012–2017), as a co-host of the first two seasons of The Great Canadian Baking Show (2017–2019), and as Pepper Smith in The CW series Katy Keene (2020).
+In film, she played Sophia in the 2011 horror film Silent House.

 Early life and education

 Chan was born and raised in Cheshire.
 Chan's father, Roy Chan, is a Hong Kong–based solicitor of Chinese heritage; her mother, Lorna, is a Canadian ballerina.
 She studied at University College London and then attended Harvard University in Cambridge, Massachusetts.
 While there, she frequently acted at the nearby American Repertory Theater.
 She graduated with a BA in History of Art and Architecture.
 She received her master's degree from New York's New School of Drama in 2010.